vespa-engine/blog/_posts/2022-11-03-improving-product-search-with-ltr.md

 image: assets/2022-11-03-improving-product-search-with-ltr/nathalie-ehrnleitner-BIZO6wSABOs-unsplash.jpg
 skipimage: true
 tags: []
-excerpt: This is the first blog post on applying learning to rank to enhance product search.
+excerpt: This is the first blog post on applying learning to rank to enhance E-commerce search.
 ---

 ![Decorative